redis-rb/redis-client/README.md

 - `write_timeout`: The write timeout, takes precedence over the general timeout when sending commands to the server.
 - `reconnect_attempts`: Specify how many times the client should retry to send queries.
 Defaults to `0`.
 Makes sure to read the [reconnection section](#reconnection) before enabling it.
 - `protocol:` The version of the RESP protocol to use.
 Default to `3`.
+- `retry_connecting_delay:` The time in seconds to wait before attempting to reconnect.
+Defaults to `0`.

 ### Sentinel support